kjleitz/notes/learn_on_cloud9.md

 It would be a real pain if you have to type your password in every time you wanted to perform one of these actions.
 Luckily you don't have to with an SSH key.
 You can set this up by following the following steps:

- - `ssh-keygen` (ONLY DO THIS IF YOU DON'T ALREADY HAVE A GENERATED SSH KEY: just press return for everything, and don't enter a passphrase)
  - `cat ~/.ssh/id_rsa.pub`.
-This will disply the output of your SSH key to your terminal.
+This will display the output of your SSH key to your terminal.
 You can then copy that, and add as ssh key on github by following the [instructions posted on github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
 Note: The first step in these instructions is _the same_ as doing the `cat ~/.ssh/id_rsa.pub` command and manually copying the text.
  - You're also going to want to let the git that is running on your machine to know you you are.
 You can set this up by running: `git config --global user.email "you@example.com"` and `git config --global user.name "Your Name"`

 ## Configure the Learn-Co gem